Philomath High School: New construction

+In May 2010, a $29.5 million bond was passed to renovate and improve four of the school's older buildings.
+About $20 million was used for the project.
+This was the biggest and most expensive project in the school district's history.

 Academics

 In 2016, 90.9% of the school's seniors received their high school diplomas.

-In 2019, 100% of the school's seniors received their high school diploma, a remarkable feat for a class of 119 students.
+In 2019, 100% of the school's 119 seniors received their high school diploma.